 In compliance with the provisions of Arizona Revised Statutes (A.R.S.)
-Title 49, Chapter 2, Article 3.1; the Federal Water Pollution Control Act, (33 USC §1251 et. seq., as amended), and Arizona Administrative Code (A.A.C.)
-Title 18, Chapter 9, Articles 9 and 10, and amendments thereto, in accordance with effluent limitations, monitoring requirements and other conditions set forth herein, and in the attached "Standard AZPDES Permit Conditions."
+Title 49, Chapter 2, Article 2.1; the Federal Water Pollution Control Act, (33 U.S.C. §1251 et seq., as amended), and Arizona Administrative Code (A.A.C.)
+Title 18, Chapter 9, Articles 9 and 10, and amendments thereto, in accordance with discharge limitations, pollution control requirements, monitoring requirements and other conditions set forth herein, and in the attached "Standard AZPDES Permit Conditions."
+The discharge authorized under this permit includes the potential that stormwater commingled with Mineral Creek tunnel seepage containing pollutants attributable to Ray Operations flowing into the Gila River constitutes a discharge to waters of the United States.